robertfmurdock/robertfmurdock.github.io/_career_sections/Resume.md

 [This is also available as a formatted PDF.](/Resume.pdf)

+# Rob Murdock

-Hi, I'm Rob Murdock.
-I'm a software programmer, team lead, process coach, and process improvement philosopher.
-I don't like wasting time, so this resume will start with the bottom line.
+## Software programmer, team lead, process coach, and process improvement philosopher.

 ### Hire me if you want:

-- Someone ready to get their hands dirty to solve problems and improve systems.
+- Someone ready to get their hands dirty solving problems and improving systems.
 - A steady advocate for improved collaboration, trustworthiness, speed, and fast value.
 - A constant teacher for leveling up team members, with a deep toolkit of everyday-learning techniques.
 - An experienced perspective regarding "Agile" and "Extreme programming" practices, based on 18 years of applying, teaching, and tweaking them.